FDIO: Frequency Decomposed Inertial Odometry: Experiments

 \subsection{Algorithm Comparison}

-Table~1 summarizes the quantitative results of all methods on the six public pedestrian IO datasets.
-The experiments demonstrate that the proposed MambaIO consistently outperforms existing state-of-the-art approaches across most scenarios.
-For example, on the RoNIN dataset, MambaIO reduces ATE by approximately x\% and RTE by about x\% compared to RoNIN-ResNet.
-On the largest dataset, TLIO, MambaIO further improves over the latest Transformer-based inertial localization method, reducing ATE by x\%–x\% and RTE by x\%–x\%.
-These results quantitatively confirm the significant gains in localization accuracy achieved by our method.
+Table~\ref{tab:exp_results} summarizes the quantitative results of all methods on the five public pedestrian PIO datasets.
+The experimental results show that the proposed FDIO outperforms existing representative methods in most scenarios.
+For example, on the RoNIN dataset, FDIO reduces ATE by approximately 26.9\% and RTE by approximately 8.7\% compared with RoNIN ResNet.
+In addition, in terms of the average results across the five datasets, FDIO achieves the best localization accuracy.
+Compared with RoNIN ResNet, its ATE and RTE are reduced by 33.3\% and 16.7\%, respectively.
+These results quantitatively validate the effectiveness of the proposed method in improving localization accuracy.